 32) Gas (Butan)

-*** best morning start from a cup of a fresh brewed coffee (my boyfriend is Italian :) ).
+*** best morning start from a cup of a freshly brewed coffee (my boyfriend is Italian :) ).
 Seriously, you can take a pack of Nescafé, of course, but it is super unhealthy.

 34) Pasta/ Rice